mcurros2/MicroMFramework/MicroM/Documentation-Progress/Backend/docs-state-backend.md

 - Several namespace docs exist but need expansion.
 - Initial tutorials added for overview and database initialization.
 - Excel index link validated.
+- DocFX metadata and build completed with 0 warnings and 0 errors.